 I recently went to a sales training where the speaker asked everyone if they knew what a 90-day plan was.
 A majority of the room raised their hands.
 He then said, “Keep your hands up if you ever have written a 90-day plan.”
 About ⅓ of the hands lowered.
 His last statement was “Keep your hands raised if you have COMPLETED a 90-day plan.”
 A handful of people kept their hands up.

-I noticed that some people think they know how to create a 90-day plan but have a hard time including the productivity formula into their 90-day plan of action.
+I noticed that some people think they know how to create a 90-day plan but have a hard time including the productivity formula in their 90-day plan of action.

 Choose only 1 main goal to tackle.
 Overwhelming yourself with more than one goal will have you spread too thin leaving you feeling frustrated and defeated.

 Be sure to use the S.M.A.R.T. approach to goal setting.
-Make sure your goal is Specific, Measurable, Attainable, Relevant, and Timely.
+Make your goal Specific, Measurable, Attainable, Relevant, and Timely.
 This is one of the core tips for goal setting.

 Take the goal that you want to accomplish at the end of the 90 days and reverse engineer a strategy.
 Start by breaking down the tactics to reach the goal to 30 days, then weekly, and finally daily.
 When it comes to goal setting what are the key results you want to achieve?